Naozumi520/mbp-16-bootcamp-speaker-mod/README.md

 ## Known issues
 &emsp;&emsp;Pops sounds appear time to time ~I doubt this is a hardware problem which Apple say is software problem in macOS Catalina or based from the firmware~

-## Q&A
-&emsp;&emsp;Q: I installed EqualizerAPO and the config file, but the sound were not loud enough!<br/>
-&emsp;&emsp;A: This is cuz bootcamp is not like macOS, the bass could not adjustment it self and big volume might damage the speaker.
-The default settings is -5.00db gain of the preamplification, you can type a safe value to increase or decrease the volume.